Kent’s 3MT Competition

 |Why participate||Judging criteria|

 Participating in the competition is a unique opportunity to develop your academic, presentation and research communication skills, and ability to explain your research to a non-specialist audience.
-It will also help you raise the profile of your work at Kent as the winning presentations will be made available on the Graduate School website.
+It will also help you raise the profile of your work at Kent as the winning presentations will be made available on the Graduate and Researcher College website.

 By entering the competition you will also have a chance to win 1st or 2nd prize.